Myoungsun-Lee/workspace/study_bash/README.md

 In git repository.

 ====================================================
-  git-reset-branch.sh [branch_name] [continue_tag]
+  co-git-branch.sh [branch_name] [continue_tag]
 ====================================================
   - Run in root directory.(The upper directory than your git directory)
   - Search the "branch_name" recursively in remote.
   - Don't need to input full name.
   - If you enter the 'y', then it just checkout that branch.
-  - "continue_tag" make the shell progress continuouly.
+   - "continue_tag" means whether the shell progress is continuouly or not.
 It's available only "1", and defalut "0".
-  - If you turn on "continue mode", then you have to enter any key every directory.
+  - If you turn on "continue mode", you have to enter any key to go to the next step in each directory.
   - "Continue mode" is useful when you want to go to next step after you check every directory is completed.
   - e.g.1.
     |  git-reset-branch.sh RELEASE